gofr-dev/gofr/docs/advanced-guide/http-communication/page.md

 ### Additional Configurational Options

-GoFr provides it's user with advanced configurational options while registering http service for communication.
+GoFr provides its user with additional configurational options while registering http service for communication.
 These are:

 - **APIKeyConfig** - This option allows the user to set the `API-Key` Based authentication as the default auth for downstream HTTP Service.
 - **BasicAuthConfig** - This option allows the user to set basic auth (username and password) as the default auth for downstream HTTP Service.
+- **OAuthConfig** - This option allows user to add `OAuth` as default auth for downstream HTTP Service.
 - **CircuitBreakerConfig** - This option allows the user to configure the GoFr Circuit Breaker's `threshold` and `interval` for the failing downstream HTTP Service calls.
 If the failing calls exceeds the threshold the circuit breaker will automatically be enabled.
 - **DefaultHeaders** - This option allows user to set some default headers that will be propagated to the downstream HTTP Service everytime it is being called.
 - **HealthConfig** - This option allows user to add the `HealthEndpoint` along with `Timeout` to enable and perform the timely health checks for downstream HTTP Service.
-- **OAuthConfig** - This option allows user to add `OAuth` as default auth for downstream HTTP Service.
 - **RetryConfig** - This option allows user to add the maximum number of retry count if before returning error if any downstream HTTP Service fails.

 #### Usage: